prada1997/landVille/README.md

 Menu:

-First option is to build house for example if the land is of 6x6 then the house could be of 4x4
+1 option is to build house for example if the land is of 6x6 then the house could be of 4x4

-Second optiom is to display the house on the land.
+2 optiom is to display the house on the land.

-Third option is to clear the land values.
+3 option is to clear the land values.

-Fourth option is to exit the program.
+4 option is to exit the program.

 In order to run the Program follow the below commands for Command Prompt:
 1. javac LandVille.java